Putting Together a Website Timeline

 Regardless of how simple or complex you expect your website to be, a sitemap will present a visual understanding of your project.

-Creating A Sitemap
+Creating a Sitemap

 This tool will help to build a usable and functional site and can help organize otherwise complicated information into an easy-to-understand visual representation.